Syllabus

 • All images not created by yourself or in collaboration with an AI image generator must be clearly labeled with ownership and copyright information

-• Multimedia projects should be checked thoroughly for errors.
-There is no excuse for sloppy writing and such mistakes will count against you.
+• Projects should be checked thoroughly for errors.
+There is no excuse for sloppy writing or error filled code and such mistakes will count against you.

 Assessment and Final Grades